Air Support Unit

 Tactical Flight Officers

-The Tactical Flight Officers are comprised of Deputies and Police Officers from the Spokane County Sheriff’s Office, Kootenai County Sheriff’s Department, Spokane Valley Police Department, Coeur d’Alene Police Department, and the Spokane Police Department.
+The Tactical Flight Officers are comprised of Deputies and Police Officers from the Spokane County Sheriff’s Office, Spokane Valley Police Department, Spokane Police Department, and the Liberty Lake Police Department.
 Tactical Flight Officers are all assigned additional duties within their agencies when not on an airborne mission.
-Tactical Flight Officers are responsible for operating all of the law enforcement equipment including FLIR, search light, and law enforcement radios.
+Tactical Flight Officers are responsible for operating all of the law enforcement equipment, including FLIR, searchlight, and law enforcement radios.

-In 2018, the Spokane Regional Air Support Unit added eight Tactical Flight Medics; four from the Spokane Fire Department and four from the Spokane Valley Fire Department.
+In 2018, the Spokane Regional Air Support Unit added eight Helicopter Rescue Medics (HRM), Certified Firefighters/Paramedics with the Spokane Valley Fire Department.
 These paramedics are trained to operate alongside our Tactical Flight Officers on Rescue 3.
-The Tactical Flight Medics are responsible for all of the medical equipment and operating the long line and hoist system during rescue missions.
+The Helicopter Rescue Medics are responsible for all of the medical equipment and operating the long line and hoist system during rescue missions.

 The Spokane Regional Air Support Unit is used during peak times for priority calls and is also available on an on-call basis around the clock.
 In 2017, the SRASU received 69 call-out requests, responded to 407 calls for service, and was involved in over 71 arrests.